zainsadaqat/blog-app/README.md

 # Full Stack Blog App

-The Blog app is a classic example of a blog website.
+Hey, My name is Zain and this is a Blog web application.
 I created a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.

 ## Built With